musk-hash-rats/p2c2r/README.md

 **The Problem**: Gaming PCs cost $2000+.
 Cloud gaming costs $20/month.
 Many gamers can't afford either.

 **The Solution**: Community members share their idle compute.
-A 16-year-old plays Cyberpunk 2077 on a 2015 laptop, powered by helpers' idle GPUs around the world.
+A 16-year-old plays modern AAA game on a 2015 laptop, powered by helpers' idle GPUs around the world.

 **How It Works**:
 1. **Gamer** starts a cloud VM that hosts the game session (authoritative server)